django-cms/user-guide/user-guide/source/tutorial/index.rst

 .. include:: ../contribute-note.include

-It's strongly recommended that you follow this tutorial step-by-step.
+It is strongly recommended that you follow this tutorial step-by-step.
 It has been designed to introduce you to the system in a methodical way, and each step builds on the previous one.